 An Italian cooking class has got to be one of the most romantic things to do in Milan.
 Discover the true essence of Italian home cooking and participate in a romantic and intimate culinary adventure.

-  Learn the secret techniques behind cooking Italian specialties like fresh pasta, gnocchi, pizza, and risotto.
+Learn the secret techniques behind cooking Italian specialities like fresh pasta, gnocchi, pizza, and risotto.
 Let’s not forget about Italian desserts like tiramisu, panna cotta, and decadent chocolate cake.

-  Italian cooking classes in Milan are centered around quality ingredients and focus on the regional specialties.
+Italian cooking classes in Milan are centred around quality ingredients and focus on regional specialities.
 The best part of the whole experience is that at the end of the class, you get to sit down and enjoy everything you have prepared!

 19. Have a Stroll Through the Grand Galleria Vittorio Emanuele II

 The Grand Galleria Vittorio Emanuele II is an extremely luxurious and ornate indoor shopping area.
 It opened in 1877 and stands as one of the oldest shopping malls in the world!
 This four-story complex specializes in high-end retail.
 You’ll find everything from luxury bags to jewellery shops and even haute couture!

 Considering Milan is a global fashion capital, this is one site you don’t want to miss!
 Although the price tags attached to the items sold in the shopping mall are high, it’s free to walk around and admire the Renaissance Revival architecture and discover Milan’s famous fashion boutiques!

 Apart from shops, it houses many restaurants, cafes, and bars.
 Whether you feel like fine-dining in an opulent restaurant, or having a casual cappuccino whilst people-watching, this famous shopping mall is a Milan must-see!